tobias-weiss-ai-xr/opendesk-edu/docs/migrations-manual.md

 The Redis credential lived in two places: The server's password as `secrets.redis.password`, and a per-component override as `cache.<component>.password.value` that carried a value only and was empty by default, with every consumer falling back to the former.
-That fallback is why a component could be pointed at an external cache while still authenticating with the bundled Redis password.

-Continuing the consolidation started in 1.17.0 (see [Secrets consolidated into their domain files](#secrets-consolidated-into-their-domain-files-and-a-consistent-value-structure)), [`cache.yaml.gotmpl`](../helmfile/environments/default/cache.yaml.gotmpl) is now the single place a cache and its credential are configured, and consumers read their own entry instead of falling back to a shared one.
+Continuing the consolidation started in 1.17.0 (see [Secrets consolidated into their domain files](#secrets-consolidated-into-their-domain-files-and-a-consistent-value-structure)), [`cache.yaml.gotmpl`](../helmfile/environments/default/cache.yaml.gotmpl) is now the single place a cache and its credential are configured.
+The fallback itself is unchanged - an empty `cache.<component>.password.value` still means "the bundled server's password" - only its target moved along with the server password, from `secrets.redis.password` to `cache.redis.password`.

 **Required action**